M e e t t h e V i n t n e r s

 D r M a x H a h n

-Max’s father was one of the injured troops nursed to wellness at Ridgelands and became friends with the Denniston family – many visits to Elgin Orchards and the Ridgelands manor house sparking the young Max’s dream of one day retiring to an apple farm in the area.
+Interestingly, Max’s father was one of the injured troops nursed back to health at Ridgelands and befriended the Denniston family.
+As a result, young Max visited Elgin Orchards and Ridgelands manor often.
+These visits inspired his dream of retiring to an apple farm in the area.

 But, he says, “I never dreamed I would own THIS farm”.